-\\$100,000 for design and construction of the bioretention basins at the Headwaters at the Comal facility and \$55,000 for engineering design for green stormwater retrofit project at Landa Park Aquatics Center parking lot.
+\Approx. \$110,000 for design (\$30,000) and construction (cost TBD) of a bioretention basin at the Headwaters at the Comal facility, \$39,300 for engineering design for green stormwater retrofit project at the Landa Park Aquatics Center parking lot and \$30,000 for design of a bioretention basin at Elizabeth Street and Landa Park Drive.